HNO333333/HNO333333.github.io/README.md

 * how to use obsidian mobile
 	* download
 	* generate a personal auth token (from setting/dev op/fine-grained pat)
-	* then, there you go! password doesn't work here!
+	* then, there you go! password doesn't work here! (however, the private authentification token will expire at some point so you may need to update it regularly?)